mcneel/developer.rhino3d.com/_guide_topics/yak/yak-cli-reference.md

 yak yank <package> <version>
 ```

-Yanked versions do not appear in searches but can still be installed if the
-exact package version is known.
+Yanked versions do not appear in searches but can still be installed if the exact package version is known.
 To all intents and purposes they are hidden.

+Note, it is not possible to push a package that has been yanked.
+If you find yourself in this situation, then simply roll the version number of your package and push.

 ---